-- Breast and cervical cancer are the leading cause of
+- Breast and cervical cancer are the leading cause of death in women.

-kidney disease (CKD) is two fold higher compared to women in general population.
+- The prevalence of cancer in women with chronic kidney disease (CKD) is two fold higher compared to women in general population.

 - But most women with advanced CKD do not receive screening for breast and cervical cancer.

 Women with advanced kidney disease do not receive the

 Such women face a higher risk of developing cancer compared to women in general

 population.
 The prevalence of cancer is two fold higher in women with advanced kidney disease, finds a new study.

 The increased risk appears to be specific for cancers of

 - Viral-related (human-papillomavirus)

 Chronic Kidney DiseaseChronic kidney disease (CKD) is a long-term disease of the kidneys in which the ability of the kidneys to function normally is gradually lost.
 Most of the time, CKD is caused by chronic conditions like diabetes and high blood pressure that affects the functioning of kidneys over time.